vEDW/vmware-download/README.md

 # vmware-download
-scripts to download VMware software using a linux system
+linux bash scripts to download VMware software using a linux system

 Makes use of vcc cli from : https://github.com/vmware-labs/vmware-customer-connect-cli